awsdocs/amazon-pinpoint-developer-guide/doc-source/segments-dynamic.md

 ## Creating a Lambda Function<a name="segments-dynamic-lambda-create"></a>

-To create a Lambda function, see [Building Lambda Functions](https://docs.aws.amazon.com/lambda/latest/dg/lambda-app.html) in the *AWS Lambda Developer Guide*\.

-When you create your function, remember that the message delivery fails in the following conditions:
+To learn how to create a Lambda function, see [Getting Started](https://docs.aws.amazon.com/lambda/latest/dg/getting-started.html) in the *AWS Lambda Developer Guide*\.
+When you create your function, remember that message delivery fails in the following conditions:
 + The Lambda function takes longer than 15 seconds to return the modified segment\.
 + Amazon Pinpoint can't decode the function's return value\.
-+ The function requires more than 3 attempts from Amazon Pinpoint to successfully invoke\.
++ The function requires more than 3 attempts from Amazon Pinpoint to successfully invoke it\.

 Amazon Pinpoint only accepts endpoint definitions in the function's return value\.
 The function can't modify other elements in the event data\.